Donna Power – From Beauty Therapist to Sports Therapist Inspired by my Children

 Donna has also felt more at ease in the sports therapy degree the more time she’s spent on the course.

 “I was filled with dread thinking maybe I’m not able for this…but I have to say it’s actually not at all what I was expecting.
-The workload suits me anyway.
+The workload suits me.
 It’s more evenly spread in Portobello, which is easier for me to handle.
-Portobello’s modules are quality over quantity.”
+Portobello’s modules are quality over quantity,” she said.

 She can thank her kids for her newfound passion in life and she’s thankful for Portobello helping her to achieve her goals in sports therapy.